a

 Been there recently?

-Constructed in Dravida style, it is one of the finest and largest temple complexes in India.
-Spread over an area of 14 acres within a tall compound wall, the two main temples are Meenakshi and Sundareswarar, i.e., Parvati and Shiva.
-The Temple complex is an amalgamation of many smaller shrines, 14 towers, and more than 30000 sculptures, pillars, and halls visited by about 15000 people per day.
-The highlight of the temple are the four large towers facing in four directions, which form the outermost layer of the complex.
-The tallest of these towers stands 170 feet tall with nearly 1500 sculptures.
+Constructed in the Dravida style, it is one of the finest and largest temple complexes in India.
+Spread over an area of 14 acres within a tall compound wall, the two main temples are Meenakshi and Sundareswarar i.e., Parvati and Shiva.
+The Temple complex is an amalgamation of many smaller shrines, 14 towers, more than 30000 sculptures, pillars and halls visited by 15000 people per day.
+The highlight of the temple is the 4 large towers in four directions forming the outermost layer of the complex.
+The tallest of these towers stands 170ft with nearly 1500 sculptures.
 The thousand-pillar hall is another exquisite structure artistically built to host cultural events.
-Now, it is used as a museum depicting the history of the temple.
-Though some ancient literature of the 3rd century makes mention of this temple, the inscriptional evidence suggests that it was first built during the 13th century.
+Now it is used as a museum depicting the history of the temple.
+Though some ancient literature of the 3rd century makes mention of this temple, inscriptional evidence suggests that it was first built during the 13th century.
 Most parts of the current mammoth structures were built during the late 16th and early 17th centuries.
 Madurai is well connected by road, rail, and air from Chennai.

 Nearby Places to See